lambdaxymox/cglinalg/README.md

 The limitations on the implementation are addressed in the project roadmap.
 The biggest one is that it presently does not leverage SIMD instructions yet.

-## Acknowledgements
-The Rust ecosystem has a number of linear algebra libraries including:
-* [cgmath](https://crates.io/crates/cgmath) -- One of the original Rust graphics
-  mathematics libraries, and one of the most commonly used ones.
-* [nalgebra](https://nalgebra.org) -- The most powerful linear algebra library
-  in the Rust ecosystem.
-It provides a strongly typed system for most linear algebra in arbitrarily many dimensions.
-It is useful in many domains that do heavy numerical computation, including computer graphics.
-* [euclid](https://crates.io/crates/euclid) -- A collection of strongly typed
-  math tools for computer graphics with an inclination towards 2d graphics and layout.
-This one is used in the `Servo` browser engine.

 ## Project Roadmap
 Major outstanding project goals include:
 * Implement non-square matrix types up to dimension four.